-I got out of the Marines in 2021—no parade, no plan, just silence.
-I drifted, let the days blur, watched my gut grow, became distracted.
+I got out of the Military in 2021—no parade, no plan, just silence.
+I slowly drifted, let the days blur into months, and then years, watched my gut grow, became distracted, and got divorced...
 I was—lost, staring at nothing, wondering if this was it.

 -